All Episodes

 But my personal belief is that Christopher Steele really didn't draft most of that dossier.

-I believe the dossier was drafted in advance by Fusion GPS and other operatives, uh, including Nelly Orr, by the way, which be the spouse to Bruce Orr, who was working for Fusion GPS.
+I believe the dossier was drafted in advance by Fusion GPS and other operatives, including Nellie Orr, by the way, which would be the spouse to Bruce Orr, who was working for Fusion GPS.

-I believe the dossier was generated, and then they used Christopher Steele as the guy to put his name on it and then help to spread it around, feed it to places like the FBI, feed it to press outlets, uh be the person who's So you're basically saying that Hillary Clinton likely well, by the way, and the FBI apparently they paid uh Christopher Steele was getting paid by a lot of people for the same work, or maybe work now you're saying he didn't do.
+I believe the dossier was generated and then they used Christopher Steele as the guy to put his name on it and then helped to spread it around, feed it to places like the FBI, feed it to press outlets, be the person who.

-The Russian oligarch, the FBI, DNC, and and Hillary.
+Now you're saying he didn't do the Russian oligarch, the FBI, LDNC, and Hillary.

-So, you know, we we've we've now you know through our investigation, you know, we have found you know other evidence that's out there about uh pre existing information that is that is very similar to what is in the steel dossier.
+So, you know, we've we've now, you know, through our investigation, you know, we have found other evidence that's out there about pre-existing information that is that is very similar to what is in the Steele dossier.

 I'm not saying that he didn't add something.

-Um he could have a couple sources, but the bulk of the information in the dossier is not Christopher Steeles.
+He could have a couple sources, but the bulk of the information in the dossier is not Christopher Steele's.

 And in fact, a lot of this comes from work that Glenn Simpson did back in the late 2000s when he was a reporter at the Wall Street Journal.

-So you're you're saying this is a this was this was literally made out of whole cloth and then used and abused by the highest ranking people in the DOJ and the FBI, who also now we learned a lot today about the DOJ's role in exonerating Clinton, even though there were obvious, you know, even James Baker thought she should be indicted for the espionage act.
+So you're saying this is a this was literally made out of whole cloth and then used and abused by the highest ranking people in the DOJ and the FBI, who also now we learned a lot today about the DOJ's role in exonerating Clinton, even though there were obvious, you know, even James Baker thought she should be indicted for the Espionage Act.

 That's obstruction.

-So those people that put the fix in, and then they began a Rush investigation just days later in July of 2016, nine months later, she testified Lisa Page that they had found nothing.
+So those people that put the fix in, and then they began a Russian investigation just days later in July of 2016, nine months later, she testified, Lisa Page, that they had found nothing.

-Yeah, well, look, that's that's the date that they're all sticking to.
+Yeah, well, look, that's the date that they're all sticking to.

-So they're all sticking to essentially their fake narrative, which is this whole concept that this five eyes partner brought uh very important intelligence to us, and we had to do nothing but open up the investigation.
+Okay, so they're all sticking to essentially their fake narrative, which is this whole concept that this five eyes partner brought very important intelligence to us, and we had to do nothing but open up the investigation.

 However, we don't have any evidence of that.